GigaExcalibur/Composure/README.md

 ## Portraits

-The vast majority of F2U portraits were recolored by me.
-Any portraits not listed were made by Intelligent Systems.
+All F2U portraits were recolored by me.
 | Character		| Artist(s)		| Link to original (if F2U/F2E) |
 | ---			| ---		 	| ---							 |
 | Vindice		| SSHX			| [SSHX's perch of weird but free stuff](https://feuniverse.us/t/sshxs-perch-of-weird-but-free-stuff/8230) |